Who this book is for

 Geocomputation with R will equip you with knowledge and skills to tackle a wide range of issues, including those with scientific, societal and environmental implications, manifested in geographic data.
 As described in section 1.1, geocomputation is not only about using computers to process geographic data: it is also about real-world impact.
 If you are interested in the wider context and motivations behind this book, read on: these are covered in Chapter 1.

-Many thanks to all the people who contributed to the book via GitHub: katygregg, erstearns, eyesofbambi, rsbivand, pat-s, gisma, ateucher, gavinsimpson, Himanshuteli, yutannihilation, katiejolly, layik, mvl22, nickbearman, richfitz, wdearden, yihui, chihinl, gregor-d, p-kono, pokyah, tim-salabim.
+Many thanks to all the people who contributed to the book via GitHub: katygregg, erstearns, eyesofbambi, rsbivand, pat-s, gisma, ateucher, annakrystalli, gavinsimpson, Himanshuteli, yutannihilation, katiejolly, layik, mvl22, nickbearman, richfitz, SymbolixAU, wdearden, yihui, chihinl, gregor-d, p-kono, pokyah, schuetzingit, tim-salabim.

 We thank Patrick Schratz (University of Jena) for fruitful discussions on mlr and for providing code input (Chapters 11 & 14).
 We also thank Dr. Alexander Brenning (University of Jena) for providing detailed feedback on Chapter 11.
 We also would like to thank numerous anonymous reviewers who provided detailed feedback which helped to substantially improve the book in terms of structure, content and programming.